Get THE RACK DEMO

 Why Your Clutch Didn't Match the Calculator

-February 26, 2026 · 6 min read · By The Rack Team
+February 26, 2026 · 8 min read · By The Rack Team

 Share

 You plugged your pairing into the genetics calculator.
 It showed 50% Pastel, 50% Normal.
 You got six eggs.
 You expected three Pastels.
+You hatched one Pastel and five Normals.
+The calculator worked exactly as designed.
+You misunderstood what it was telling you.

-What Calculators Actually Show
+What Calculators Show

 A genetics calculator displays probability per egg.
 When it shows "50% Pastel," it means each individual egg has a 50% chance of being Pastel.
 It doesn't mean half your clutch will be Pastel.